Emergency response to early warning of winter meteorological disasters starts, Beijing power grid operates stably and has sufficient power – Xinhua English.news.cn-breakinglatest.news-Breaking Latest News

 Source Title: Emergency Response to Early Warning of Winter Meteorological Disasters Starts Beijing Power Grid Operation Stable and Sufficient Power

-The State Grid Beijing Electric Power Company launched an emergency response to winter weather disaster warning yesterday (29th).
+State Grid Beijing Electric Power Company launched emergency response to early warning of winter weather disasters yesterday.
 At present, the overall operation of the Beijing power grid is stable and the power supply is sufficient.

 In response to the cold wave weather, State Grid Beijing Electric Power closely tracks the weather and power load change trends, and optimizes the deployment and rational allocation of emergency repair teams, emergency supplies and equipment based on the information of the accurate weather early warning and forecast system.
 State Grid Beijing Electric Power has set up 19 ice-watching stations and 9 temporary ice-watching whistles to monitor the ice-covered dancing situation of the line at any time.
 Turn on the online monitoring device in advance to strengthen the collection of real-time data and information for icing monitoring, video monitoring and other systems.
 At the same time, deicing vehicles and deicing tools are arranged in key areas in advance.